-All common area smoke detectors and heat detectors will cause a general alarm in the building.
-This alarm follows the floor above, floor below rule and requires the control panel to be reset to clear the alarm.
-These detectors also automatically alert UWPD of an alarm event.
-General alarm events are also triggered in the event the fire sprinkler system is activated and flowing water.
+All common area smoke detectors and heat detectors, as well as activation of the fire sprinkler system, will cause a general alarm in the building.
+This alarm requires the control panel to be reset to clear the alarm and will automatically alert UWPD of an alarm event.

-In case of a general alarm, the residents of the building will be notified using the "Floor Above, Floor Below" system.
-The floor that the event is occurring on is considered the "fire floor."
-That floor and the floor above and below will receive an "evacuation" message over the loud speakers, asking them to evacuate their floor by using the fire exits.
-The rest of the building will receive a "stand by" message informing them that an event is occurring in the building and to stand by for further instructions.
+Floor Above, Floor Below System: In the case of a general alarm, the residents of the building will be notified as follows: the floor where the event is occurring is considered the "fire floor."
+That floor and the floor above and below will receive an "evacuation" message over the loud speakers, instructing those present to evacuate their floor by using the fire exits.
+The rest of the building will receive a "standby" message that an event is occurring in the building and individuals should stand by for further instructions.

-On floors that an "evacuation" announcement has occurred, the RA will:
+On floors receiving an "evacuation" announcement, the RA(s) will:

-1. After notifying their floor by yelling as they are evacuating, the RA is to make sure the residents are evacuating the floor/building and then proceed down to the main desk and follow the instructions of the RA/Desk worker, the building the LOC, or the Fire Department.
+- 1. Knock on each resident's door to alert all residents to the evacuation alarm and ensure the residents evacuate the floor/building. - 2.
+Proceed to the main desk and follow the instructions of the RA/Desk worker, Area Coordinator, Hall Director On-Call, or Fire Department.

-On floors that a "stand by" announcement has occurred, the RA will:
+On floors receiving a "standby" announcement, the RA will:

-- 1. Knock on each resident's door alerting them to the "stand by" message - Instruct the residents to stand by the exit doors (keeping exit doors closed) - Wait on the floor with their residents until further instructions are received
+- 1. Knock on each resident's door to alert all residents to the standby message. - 2.
+Instruct the residents to stand by the exit doors, keeping them closed. - 3.
+Wait on the floor with the residents until further instructions are received.

-4. If an "evacuation" announcement is made on their floor, the RA is to make sure the residents are evacuating the floor/building and then proceed down to the main desk and follow the instructions of the RA/Desk worker, the LOC, or the Fire Department.
+If an "evacuation" announcement is later received on a "standby" floor, the RA is to ensure the residents are evacuating the floor/building and then proceed to the main desk and follow the instructions of the RA/Desk worker, Area Coordinator, Hall Director On-Call, or the Fire Department.